Michael Lake - alto trombone

 In the end, the objective is to better connect your musical mind to your instrument.
 As you develop that connection, good things happen musically.

-To learn more, visit his site at musicsavvy.com
+To learn more, visit his store at musicsavvy.com